What Is the Fair Debt Collection Practices Act - FDCPA?

 Falsely representing who they are or who they work for.

-Implying that they're an attorney or that they work for an attorney when they do not.
+Implying that they are lawyers, or that they work for an attorney when they do not.

 Communicating false information regarding a debt.